-To remove a DNS server from the page, click the DELETE button (in the line of the address.
-When all needed settings are configured, click the APPLY button.
+To remove a DNS server from the page, click the Delete button (in the line of the address.

 DDNS

 On the Advanced / DDNS page, you can define parameters of the DDNS service, which allows associating a domain name with dynamic IP addresses.